28 accredited programs. Compare programs, get details, and request info.

 This 15-month certificate program at BHCC advances EMT-certified students to the Paramedic level by following the National Standard EMT-Paramedic Curriculum.
 The program is aligned with the Massachusetts Office of Emergency Medical Services standards, preparing students for the National Registry of EMTs exams.
 Completing this coursework enables further academic pursuit towards an Associate in Paramedic Studies, integrating clinical proficiency with comprehensive emergency medical expertise.

-Common questions about Paramedic training in Massachusetts
+About Paramedic training in Massachusetts.

-The average cost for Paramedic training in Massachusetts is approximately $9,498.
-Program tuition ranges from $9,000 to $9,995 depending on the training organization and program format.
+The average cost for Paramedic training in Massachusetts is approximately $10,436.
+Program tuition ranges from $6.95 to $15,995 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All Paramedic programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Paramedics.
+All Paramedic programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Paramedics.

 Paramedic training in Massachusetts combines classroom instruction with hands-on practical experience.
 Programs cover a paramedic is a highly trained medical professional who provides advanced emergency care, including administering medications, performing life-saving procedures, and managing critical patients, playing a vital role in pre-hospital and emergency medical services.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.